microsoft/vscode-docs/docs/nodejs/reactjs-tutorial.md

 ### Syntax highlighting and bracket matching

 Now open the `src` folder and select the `index.js` file.
-You'll notice that VS Code has syntax highlighting of the various source code elements and if you put the cursor on a parentheses, the matching bracket is also selected.
+You'll notice that VS Code has syntax highlighting for the various source code elements and, if you put the cursor on a parentheses, the matching bracket is also selected.

 ![react bracket matching](images/reactjs/bracket-matching.png)